-Local housing allowance (LHA) is a type of housing benefit paid to anyone in privately rented accommodation
+Local housing allowance (LHA) is a restriction on the amount of housing benefit or universal credit housing costs paid to anyone in privately rented accommodation

-LHA is not paid if you rent your home from a housing association or live in a caravan.
+LHA is not paid if you rent your home from a housing association or live in a caravan or boat.

 Number of bedrooms |